-I remember being a recruiter looking for candidates, and one of the first things I’d try to figure out someone’s salary history, to determine whether or not someone fit our salary requirements.
+Most recruiters who looking for candidates try very quickly to figure out someone’s salary history to determine whether or not someone fits the company’s salary requirements.

-I’d ask the “what are you currently making?” question to find out whether or not we could afford a particular candidate, or whether I thought that candidate might be what we called a “flight risk” if they took a salary cut to join us, but continued looking for a higher paying job.
+They ask the “what are you currently making?” question to find out whether or not they can afford a particular candidate, or whether they think that candidate might be what recruiters call a “flight risk” if they took a salary cut to join the team, but continued looking for a higher paying job.

-To be honest, that approach of mine (and my companies) was very short-sighted, since someone who brings real value to the team shouldn’t be slighted over a $10K difference.
-However, internally to a company there was always this sense that we had to pay acute awareness to making sure that all members of the team had the right salary (based on their history) as a motivator for their own particular circumstances.
+To be honest, that approach, although well-meaning, is both short-sighted and discriminatory, since it reinforces long-standing patterns of educational and career disparity, that just worsen with each career change someone makes.
+Someone who brings real value to the team shouldn’t be overlooked over a relatively small financial difference to a company.
+However, internally to a company there is always this sense that recruiters have to pay acute awareness to making sure that all members of the team had the right salary (based on their history) as a motivator for their own particular circumstances.
 But- what if people can be motivated AND paid equally for skills, with room for extra based on job performance?

-As of January 1, 2018, all of that will change in Massachusetts, which passed a law that you won’t have to share your current salary level with a new employer; you can’t prohibit employees from talking about salary with each other, and you can’t try to verify past salary history without written permission.
+Beginning in 2018, all of that changes in Massachusetts, which passed a law that you won’t have to share your current salary level with a new employer; you can’t prohibit employees from talking about salary with each other, and you can’t try to verify past salary history without written permission.
 (Here’s the actual law in case you want to check it out: https://malegislature.gov/Bills/189/Senate/S2119).

 But as a job seeker in Massachusetts (or with a Massachusetts employer), how will you deal with the salary question if it comes up?